koiamericas/one-click-hugo-cms/site/content/hotels.md

 * Parador Guánica 1929
 * Parador Villa Parguera

-The following hotels are only able to take new reservations for stays starting after the date shown:
+The following hotels are open and able to take reservations for stays starting after the date shown:

 * AC Hotel San Juan Condado (22-Oct-17)
 * At Wind Chimes Boutique Hotel (22-Oct-17)